Prof Dr Alberto Elfes, Chief Research Scientist & Research Group Leader for Robotics, Data61

 Dr. Peyman Moghadam is a Technical Entrepreneur, Scientist and Project Leader at DATA61, CSIRO.
 Before joining CSIRO, he has worked in a number of top leading organizations such as the Deutsche Telekom Laboratories (Germany) and the Singapore-MIT Alliance for Research and Technology (Singapore).
 Dr. Moghadam is also an Adjunct Associate Professor at the Queensland University of Technology (QUT) and Adjunct Fellow at the University of Queensland (UQ), Australia.

-Dr. Moghadam Leads the CSIRO’s HeatWave product, a handheld technology for 3D thermal imaging which has won the 2014 Australian National iAward for Research and Development.
-Currently, he leads the 3D Multi-Modal Perception (3D++) product activities in the Autonomous Systems Lab, DATA61.
-His current research interests include robotics, computer vision, machine learning, and 3D thermal/hyperspectral imaging.
+In his recent role as the AgTech Cluster Leader at the Autonomous Systems, CSIRO, Data61, he leads the transition of innovative technologies into farms.
+He was Lead of the CSIRO’s HeatWave product, a handheld technology for 3D thermal imaging which has won the 2014 Australian National iAward for Research and Development.
+His current research interests include 3D multi-modal perception (3D++), robotics, computer vision, machine learning, and 3D thermal/hyperspectral imaging.